kriber82/AdventOfCraft2024/exercise/kotlin/day10/thoughts.md

       - That's it! 🎉
 - Let's get rid of the unneccesary list first
 - Next: Check if we can remove the third branch
+- Next: Let's move the decision about floor steps out of the loop

 ## Open points